"How'd you get into it? Where do you even start as far as looking at getting published?"

 I feel I should inform you about some of behind the scenes details about the whole publishing thing.
 A typical publishing contract pays you 30% in royalties and takes the rights to your book.
 I have to admit, it's not the greatest deal.
 But that's the standard contract that usually gets sent to you.

 If you have an awesome agent, you maybe could get 35% to 45% in royalties.
 Usually less if you take an advance.
-But nobody really doles out advances anymore accept for the BIG FIVE, and they only offer such advances if they think your book makes for a lucrative property.
+But nobody really doles out advances anymore except for the BIG FIVE, and they only offer such advances if they think your book makes for a lucrative property.
 Chances are though, it's not.
 And they won't.

 Self-publishing allows you to take in a larger cut of the pie, so to speak.